Reporting changes for resource authorities

 The GSQ Lodgement Portal provides a streamlined way to lodge reports and data, in most cases now using data submission templates.
 The portal replaced the QDEX Reports system.

 If a report is being lodged for multiple permits, it is a requirement that all permit numbers associated with the report are recorded in the lodgement screen.

 Confidentiality period changes for minerals and coal

-The confidentiality period for minerals and coal exploration and tenure reports has changed to 5 years.
-Most reports and data older than 5 years will be eligible for public release on the GSQ Open Data Portal progressively during early 2021 following rigorous quality assurance, unless authority holders have nominated to resubmit report data during the designated nomination period.
+The confidentiality period for minerals and coal exploration and resource authority reports has changed to 5 years.
+Most reports and data older than 5 years will be eligible for public release on the GSQ Open Data Portal following rigorous quality assurance, unless authority holders nominated to resubmit report data during the designated nomination period.
 The nomination period is now closed.

-- If you need help or would like to provide feedback, please email the Geological Survey of Queensland (GSQ) at email@example.com.
+If you need help with your lodgement or would like to provide feedback, please email firstname.lastname@example.org or phone +61 7 3199 8133.